 See in Glossary Pro material and the clipboard contains a Text Mesh Pro font atlas, Unity pastes it into this material.
 Otherwise, it has no effect.

-The properties that the Unity Editor displays for a material depend on the Unity shader that the material uses.
-This section of the Inspector window can look very different depending on the Unity shader.
+The properties that the Unity Editor displays for a material depend on the material properties defined in the shader that the material uses.

 For the material properties defined in Unity’s built-in shaders, see the following pages: